Today’s BIG IDEA—“You either learn to manage money, or the lack of that skill will manage you for the rest of your life.” –Dave Ramsey

 In April 2019 CNBC cited data from the Insured Retirement Institute which showed that 45% of baby boomers have zero retirement savings.
 When asked what they would do when they ran out of money—retirees said they would live on social security, go back to work, or ask their children for money.

-In addition to these studies, money fights are one of the top three reasons for divorce in the US—responsible for more than 22% of divorces.
+In addition to these studies, fights about money is one of the top three reasons for divorce in the US—responsible for more than 22% of divorces.

-Our habits with money play a huge role in our mental and physical health, our marriages, and our children’s lives.
-In some cases, they can permanently damage relationships with friends or family.
+Our habits with money play a huge role in our mental and physical health, our marriages, and our children’s future.
+Decisions about money can permanently rupture relationships with friends or family.

-And all of those things affect our ability to lead with the greatest impact.
+All of those things affect our ability to lead throughout our lives with our greatest impact.

-In high visibility leadership positions, mishandling money can have even greater consequences—like losing your job or wrecking your credibility for good.
+In high visibility leadership positions, mishandling money can have dire consequences—like losing your job or wrecking your credibility for good.
 Think Enron.